Effects of advertising on teen body image

-The effects of advertising on body image have been studied by researchers, ranging from psychologists to marketing professionals.
+The effects of advertising on teen body image have been studied by researchers, ranging from psychologists to marketing professionals.
 While many factors, such as "parenting, education, [and] intimate relationships" also affect body image, "the media and body image are closely related."

 This is because thousands of advertisements contain messages about physical attractiveness and beauty, examples of which include commercials for clothes, cosmetics, weight reduction, and physical fitness.
 Researchers have conducted studies in an attempt to see if such advertisements have effects on teenage body image, and what those effects might be.

 Illustrating how an unidentified gender teenager experiencing body image issues looks in the mirror.
 Sometimes those with body image issues do not see the size they really are in the mirror.

 Researchers, such as Mary Martin and James Gentry, have found that teen advertising reduces teenagers' self-esteem by setting unrealistic expectations for them about their physical appearances through the use of idealized models.
 Other researchers, such as Heidi Posavac, acknowledge this, but believe that this only applies to teenagers who already possess low self-esteem or a poor self-image.

 In contrast, researchers, including Terry Bristol, have found teenagers to be generally unaffected by these advertisements due to the idea that repeated exposure can create immunity to images and messages in advertisements.
 Moreover, some researchers, such as Paul Humphreys, have concluded that exposure to such advertisements can create higher self-esteem in teenagers.

 Background

 According to Medimark Research Inc., a marketing research company, teenagers are important to marketers because they "have significant discretionary income; spend family money, as well as influence their parents' spending on both large and small household purchases; establish and affect fashion, lifestyle, and overall trends; and provide a 'window' into our society – a view of how it is now and what it is likely to become."

 Almost half of the space of the most popular magazines for adolescent girls is made up of advertisements.
 To further reach young men with advertisements, branded content is now being included in video games as well.
-Researchers are trying to determine whether or not these advertisements have an affect on the body image and self-esteem of the teenagers that view them.
+Researchers are trying to determine whether or not these advertisements have an effect on the body image and self-esteem of the teenagers that view them.